AleeexMR/TFM/README.md

 -MC_crossdependent_scen.py: Code in which the montecarlo experiments are carried out to obtain the ARI of the different models in the cross dependency scenarios.

 -realdata.py: Application of our algorithm to real data from the Italian electricity market

+-plots_R.R: It contains the code necessary to obtain the graphics 2.1, 2.2, 2.3 and 3.1.